Legal Issues: Caring for Parents with Dementia

 This is also an opportune time to tie up any other contractual and/or financial loose ends.

 If an older adult doesn't have a will and exhibits clear signs of dementia, you should take action immediately.
-You may need to consider a guardianship.
-The court may not recognize a will signed or executed while the individual is suffering from dementia, so the state will handle the individual's estate in the absence of a will.
+You may need to consider appointing a guardian or conservator.
+The court may not recognize a will signed or executed while the individual is suffering from dementia.
+In this case, a probate court will handle the individual's estate in the absence of a will.

 - The extent and value of their property

-- Those who are the natural beneficiaries of their estate (next of kin)
+- The natural beneficiaries of their estate (next of kin)

 - The disposition they are making (in other words, they must have the ability to make a reasonable judgment based on the elements listed above)

-Your loved one can always DIY a living will or last will and testament if they are mentally capable.
+Your loved one can always DIY a living will, living trust, or last will and testament if they are mentally capable.

 - Safely driving a car